Meet the Team

 Stuart is a retired lecturer in nursing having had a career spanning over 38 years in the National Health Service and higher education.
 Since retirement in 2014 he has pursued his interest in the history of nursing through an Honorary Research Fellow post at the University of Birmingham and as a member of the steering committee of the UK Association for the History of Nursing (UKAHN).
 Over a twenty year period he has published articles on the history of nursing and has presented at both national and international conferences on varying aspects of nursing's past.
 His interests focus on the history of nursing and health care, in particular hospital and home nursing, in the nineteenth and early twentieth centuries.
 He has been involved in to two recent RCN initiatives: presenting a paper on nursing on the home front, part of the “British Nurses of the First World War” series and has written 5 biographies for the Oxford Dictionary of National Biography.
 Currently he is undertaking research into the English poor law nursing services.

-Lecturer, University of Manchester
+Senior Lecturer, University of Manchester

 Retired Senior Nurse Manager (Public Health)

 Margaret trained at the Royal Victoria Hospital (RVH) and Purdysburn Psychiatric Hospital Belfast, where she completed a dual qualification.
-Margaret resigned as a ward sister to travel to Australia where she worked and traveled until returning to Belfast to undertake the Health Visitor certificate.
+Margaret resigned as a ward sister to travel to Australia where she worked and travelled until returning to Belfast to undertake the Health Visitor certificate.
 Margaret worked as a public health nurse in Belfast, where her career developed into management.
 Margaret also worked at the Department of Health & Social Services as Business and Contracts Manager for post-registration nursing, with responsibility for commissioning education and training.